ThatsVie/atlas-web_front_end/sass_scss/README.md

 ### What is the difference between Sass and Scss?

-Sass (Indented Syntax) ios lder syntax, uses indentation, no braces or semicolons.
+Sass (Indented Syntax) is older syntax, uses indentation, no braces or semicolons.

 SCSS (Sassy CSS) is newer syntax, similar to CSS, uses braces and semicolons.